auth0/auth0-PHP/README.md

 )
 ```

-See the "Usage - Management API" section below for more information on how to use this access token.
+See the [Usage - Management API](#usage-management-api) section below for more information on how to use this access token.

 ## Usage - Decoding and Verifying JWTs

 This SDK also includes an interface to the [Firebase PHP JWT library](https://github.com/firebase/php-jwt), used to decode and verify JSON web tokens (JWT).
 The `JWTVerifier` class has a single method, `verifyAndDecode()`, which accepts a JWT and either returns a decoded token or throws an error.
 More information on JWTs and how to build and decode them can be found [here on jwt.io](https://jwt.io/).

 The decoder can work with both HS256 and RS256 tokens.
-Both types require the algorithm and valid audiences to indicated before processing.
+Both types require the algorithm and valid audiences to be indicated before processing.
 Additionally, HS256 tokens require the client secret while RS256 tokens require an authorized issuer.
+The issuer is used to fetch a JWKs file during the decoding process as well. ([More about signing algorithms here](https://auth0.com/blog/navigating-rs256-and-jwks/).)

 Here is an example of a small, URL-based JWT decoder: